How to prepare for a video visit with a healthcare provider

 In order to connect to a video visit, you will need:

 - A device with a working camera and microphone.
 Most smartphones, tablets, and computers work.

-- A strong, reliable internet connection.
-Most internet providers have an internet speed test available on their website.
-Here are links to internet speed tests for Comcast, Verizon, and RCN.
-You can also Google “test internet speed” to check your connect on a tool provided by Google.
+- A strong, reliable Internet connection.
+Most Internet providers have an Internet speed test available on their website.
+Here are links to Internet speed tests for Comcast,1 Verizon,1 and RCN.1 You can also Google “test Internet speed”1 to check your connection on a tool provided by Google.